Policy and Procedure Name:

 If medical documentation (e.g., supporting documentation, statement of

-causality) or clarification of medical information is required, claims services
+causality) or clarification of medical information is required, Claims Services

 staff must contact the MCO to request the specific information needed.

-claims services staff must make a second request for the information.
+Services staff must make a second request for the information.

 iv.
 Claims

-services staff must contact the MCO after three days if additional information
+Services staff must contact the MCO after three days if additional information

 to validate the information in claim notes.
-Claims services staff may only
+Claims Services staff may only

-contact the MCO to confirm validation of an MCO note when conflicting
+contact the MCO to clarify an MCO note when conflicting information is on file

-information is on file or received.
+or received.

 Referral box for assistance when: